The next edition of the Summer School will be held in July 2018. Applications will be open at the end of 2018.

 IS THE SUMMER SCHOOL FIT FOR PhD CANDIDATES and Post-Doc researchers?
 No, it isn’t.
 The Summer School is a mix of lectures and exercises in spatial planning and design.
 It has a practical character, underpinned by research.
 We do not think the Summer School can add to your doctoral studies.
 We are, however, putting together a specific winter school for doctoral candidates.

 HOW ARE PARTICIPANTS SELECTED?
 There is only a limited number of places (70).
-Students will be chosen according to their background, years of study, and a short motivation letter.
+Students will be chosen according to their background, years of study, a short motivation letter and a really short movie uploaded on the web.
 We cannot evaluate your portfolio or extensive CV.

 Therefore, it is really important that you explain why you want to participate in this summer school and how it can help your PERSONAL, ACADEMIC and PROFESSIONAL development in the motivation letter.
 You can tell us what makes you special by letting us know what are your passions, interests, hobbies and extra-curricular activities.
 Why are you different?
 Do you have interesting hobbies?
 Are you an activist?
 Do you make your opinions known by writing and publishing or by any other means of expression?
 Maybe you have a BLOG?
-You need to make your point in 400 words!
+You need to make your point in 400 words and in 2 minutes of film.

 PROFICIENCY IN ENGLISH.
 The language of the Summer School is English, hence you need to be able to communicate well in that language.
 You need to mention what your level of proficiency in English is in the motivation letter.
-However, we do not require a formal test.
+This is important, because the vocabulary we use at the Summer School is rather sophisticated, hence you will not enjoy it if you don’t speak English well.

 WHY SO CHEAP?
 We often get asked why this Summer School is so cheap compared to similar schools offered by other top universities.
 We keep a low-fee policy because we do not want to “select” participants based on their ability to pay.
 Our goal is to have a diverse, dynamic group of students who are future leaders in their communities.
 Moreover, we do not provide accommodation.
 We believe students are really good finding their own accomodation (friends, Airbnb, hostels and other solutions).